julianeon/julianeon/books.md

 For a history of venture capital, consider Nicholas' VC: A History, Stross' The Launch Pad: Inside Y Combinator, and Chafkin's The Contrarian: Peter Thiel.

 For a history of the PC, Fire In The Valley, by Swaine & Freiberger, is outstanding.
 Riordan & Hoddeson's Crystal Fire explains the early part of that, the history of the transistor and the start of the information age.
 Petzold's Code covers hardware and software.

-If you like Unix, I recommend Kernighan's Unix: A History.
+For Unix, I recommend Kernighan's Unix: A History.

-Tim Wu's The Attention Merchants is a terrific history of mass media and its associated technologies.

 On an even bigger scale, I learned a lot from Global Capitalism by Freidan.
 It pairs well with The Penguin History of the World by Roberts & Westad.

 Among business biographies, my favorite is Ray Kroc's Grinding It Out.
 Meyer's Setting The Table has a lot to teach about Support.
 Maney's The Maverick & His Machine is a good history of early pre-computer IBM.

+Tim Wu's The Attention Merchants is a terrific history of mass media and its associated technologies.

 If you like psychology, Barrett's How Emotions Are Made is a future classic.

-Easter's The Comfort Crisis changed how I approached my health; I get a lot more outdoor time now.
+Easter's The Comfort Crisis changed how I approached my health; I try to get a lot more outdoor time now.

 ### Fiction